 The Different Types of Periodontal Care

 At our office, we offer a variety of methods of periodontal care.
-At each exam or cleaning, our hygienists and dentists thoroughly examine your gums.
+At each dental exam or cleaning, our hygienists and dentists thoroughly examine your gums.
 We measure the periodontal pockets to ensure that they are less than 3 mm.
 If we find pockets deeper than 3 mm, we may have to move forward with different types of periodontal care to get your gum disease under control.

 If you have deep periodontal pockets, we may suggest a deep cleaning called a scaling and root planing.
 This deep cleaning gets underneath the gumline to eliminate the plaque and tartar build-up in that area.
 Our dentists also clean the roots, smoothing out the inflammation to help your gums heal from the disease.
 We can perform the scaling and root planing all at once or in parts (one quadrant at each appointment).